-I’m Ed Smith, a Sacramento products liability lawyer.
-California is one of the most consumer friendly states.
-It adheres to the legal doctrine of strict liability that holds a company or a person liable for damages due to a defective product whether or not negligence has occurred.
-Liability in this instance involves all persons or companies from the manufacturer through to distributors and retailers.
+California is one of the most consumer-friendly states.
+It adheres to the legal doctrine of strict liability that holds a company or a person liable for damages due to a defective product, whether or not negligence has occurred.
+Liability, in this instance, involves all persons or companies from the manufacturer through to distributors and retailers.
 Even though proving negligence is not mandatory, the plaintiff (the person who was injured) must prove the product was defective.

 What Is Product Liability?

 Under product liability law, a product defect that makes the product dangerous must be proven.
-The types of product defect reflect where they fit in when bringing a product to market.
+The types of product defects reflect where they fit in when bringing a product to market.
 They are:

 - Manufacturing Process: Manufacturing defects can occur during the assembly and manufacture of a product.
 Such defects, causing injury to a consumer when the product is used for the reason it was manufactured, put the onus on the manufacturer to pay for injuries a consumer suffered.
-Even if care was taken to build a product in a way so as to avoid defects, the fact that defects were present makes the manufacturer responsible for financial loss associated with the injuries.
+Even if care was taken to build a product to avoid defects, the fact that defects were present makes the manufacturer responsible for financial loss associated with the injuries.

-- Marketing Defects: Marketing defects involve post-production marketing, such as inadequate safety warnings, poor labeling or lack of necessary instruction.
-Even if a product was designed flawlessly and the manufacture of the product was done so as not to impose a risk to a consumer, lack of instructions or warnings can still result in liability.
-A manufacturer must provide instructions on how to use a product that are clear, helping consumers to avoid danger during use and also warn the consumer if dangers are present.
-Generally, warnings are considered to be necessary when a product has the ability to be dangerous, the manufacturer is aware of the danger and it exists even if a product is used as intended and the danger is not obvious.
+- Marketing Defects: Marketing defects involve post-production marketing, such as inadequate safety warnings, poor labeling, or lack of necessary instruction.
+Even if a product was designed flawlessly and the manufacture of the product was done so as not to impose a risk to a consumer, a lack of instructions or warnings can still result in liability.
+A manufacturer must provide instructions on how to use a straightforward product, helping consumers to avoid danger during use and also warn the consumer if dangers are present.
+Generally, warnings are considered necessary when a product can be dangerous, the manufacturer is aware of the danger, and it exists even if a product is used as intended and the danger is not apparent.

 Responsibility for a Defective Product

-The burden of negligence in some products liability cases lies with the defendant.
+The burden of negligence in some product liability cases lies with the defendant.
 In such liability cases, the fact that negligence must have been involved for the defect to be present puts the burden on the defendant to prove there was no negligence.
-Normally the plaintiff (the injured party) would need to prove that negligence was involved.
+Usually, the plaintiff (the injured party) must prove that negligence was involved.

 Under strict liability, the same sort of situation occurs.
-Here the logic is that if the defect exists, negligence must have existed.
-This makes it easier for plaintiffs to be compensated for injuries due to defective products.
+Where the logic is that if the defect exists, negligence must have existed. his makes it easier for plaintiffs to be compensated for injuries due to defective products.